Lochia After Birth: Complete 2026 Color Stages Guide

 postpartum bleeding color stages

-The full pattern of postpartum bleeding usually lasts about 4 to 6 weeks, though some people notice it tapering off within 2 to 3 weeks.
+The full pattern of postpartum bleeding usually lasts about 4 to 6 weeks.
+Some people notice it tapering within 2 to 3 weeks.

 Postpartum bleeding often lasts 4 to 6 weeks, though it may taper off within 2 to 3 weeks.

-In the first days, Rubra brings bright or dark red discharge, often with a heavier flow and small clots, for about 3 to 4 days.
+In the first days, rubra brings bright or dark red discharge.
+It often has a heavier flow and small clots for about 3 to 4 days.

-Next, Serosa appears as pinkish-brown discharge with a lighter flow from days 4 to 12.
+Next, serosa appears as pinkish-brown discharge with a lighter flow from about days 4 to 12.

-Finally, Alba shows yellowish-white discharge with minimal blood and can continue until 4 to 6 weeks postpartum.
+Finally, alba shows yellowish-white discharge with minimal blood.
+It can continue until about 4 to 6 weeks postpartum.

-You can track this progression as your body heals and your uterus returns to baseline.
-If your discharge doesn’t follow this general pattern, or you notice warning signs such as a sudden increase in bleeding, you should seek medical review.
-Effective pain management is crucial during this recovery period, especially if you experience complications related to perineal trauma.
+You can track this progression as your body heals and your uterus returns toward baseline.
+If your discharge does not follow this general pattern, or you notice warning signs, seek medical review.
+A sudden increase in bleeding needs attention.
+Effective pain management can also matter during recovery, especially if you have perineal trauma.

 Your recovery is yours to know, monitor, and direct.